 Chicago Women’s Aid Papers, University of Illinois Library.

 Gertrude Weil Papers, North Carolina Department of Cultural Resources, Raleigh, North Carolina.
-Margaret Sanger Papers—LC, Reel 9.National Council of Jewish Women, New York Section and Brooklyn Section, Papers, American Jewish Historical Society.
+Margaret Sanger Papers—LC, Reel 9.

 Printed and Secondary Sources

 “A Brief History of Birth Control in the U.S.” Our Bodies, Ourselves. https://www.ourbodiesourselves.org/book-excerpts/health-article/a-brief-history-of-birth-control.

 Antler, Joyce.
 Jewish Radical Feminism.
 New York: New York University Press, 2018.